jmccormac01/SONG/README.md

-# Scripts to working on SONG data
+# Scripts for working on SONG data

 # Contributors